ansys/pyensight/doc/source/calc_functions.rst

     This function uses the coordinates of the element to calculate the volume of each element.
-If you want to use displacement in the calculation of the volume, you must turn on computational (server-side) displacement, rather than visual only (client side) displacement, so that the displacement values are applied to the coordinates on the server prior to calculating the element size.
+If you want to use displacement in the calculation of the volume, you must turn on computational (server-side) displacement, rather than visual only (client side) displacement.
+When computation displacement is turned on, displacement values are applied to the coordinates on the server prior to calculating the element size.

-    If you calculate the element size of a part and then use that part to create a child part, the child part inherits the values of the **EleSize** calculation, which are the size of the parent elements and not the size of the child elements.
-If you want the **EleSize** of the child part, then you must select the child part and recalculate a new variable.
+    If you calculate the element size of a part and then use that part to create a child part, the child part inherits the values of the ``EleSize`` calculation, which are the size of the parent elements and not the size of the child elements.
+If you want the ``EleSize`` of the child part, then you must select the child part and recalculate a new variable.